 Go there.

-All of you that love higher taxes, move to those states and you can pay all the taxes that you want to pay.
+All of you that love higher taxes, move to those states, and you can pay all the taxes that you want to pay.

-And the rest of us that feel the government takes too much money out of our paychecks every week, that feel we're overtaxed and overburdened by government, we'll move to those states that don't have state income taxes.
+And the rest of us that feel the government takes too much money out of our paychecks every week, that feel we're overtaxed and overburdened by government, will move to those states that don't have state income taxes.

 I'm stuck in New York because of my job.

-Trust me, the second I get free and I can do my show elsewhere, I'm out of here.
+The second I get free and I can do my show elsewhere, I'm out of here.

-I'm gone, and my staff with me.
+And my staff with me.

 Everyone wants to move.